rthill/slack/README.md

 [slack]
     class_name = Slack
     class_path = plugins.slack
+    token = abc/def/ghi
 </pre>

 ## Usage
+Generate a token using https://<your_team>.slack.com/apps/new/A0F7XDUAZ-incoming-webhooks

 To send notifications use the following syntax in your logics: